ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until I begin high school: 1 :(

-Days until the new Zelda game releases: 32
+Days until the new Zelda game releases: 31

-Days until I get unbanned from commenting in GD: 58<x<362
+Days until I get unbanned from commenting in GD: 57<x<361

-Days until Halloween: 67
+Days until Halloween: 66

-Days until Kamala Harris wins: 72
+Days until Kamala Harris wins: 71

-Days until Thanksgiving: 95
+Days until Thanksgiving: 94

-Days until Christmas: 122
+Days until Christmas: 121

-Days until 2025: 129
+Days until 2025: 128

-Days until I become old enough to have sex in Denmark: 216
+Days until I become old enough to have sex in Denmark: 215

-Days until I get unbanned from both Scratch and (maybe) HTS: 218
+Days until I get unbanned from both Scratch and (maybe) HTS: 217

-Days until I become old enough to drive: 581
+Days until I become old enough to drive: 580

-Days until I turn 17: 946
+Days until I turn 17: 945

-Days until I become an adult: 1312
+Days until I become an adult: 1311

-Days until I graduate high school: 1378
+Days until I graduate high school: 1377

-Days until the end of the 2020s: 1955
+Days until the end of the 2020s: 1954

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)